Less employee turnover:

 Career development

 Personal growth is essential on a human level.
 Providing opportunities for development makes employees feel valued and less likely to leave.
-Mostly look at career progression, but training or courses also contribute.
+Focus on career progression, but also offer training or courses.
+Investing in your employees’ future shows that you care about their long-term success, enhancing retention.

 Regular feedback